 where?
 Elizabeth Castle, St Aubin’s Bay, St Helier, JE3 3NU, or Castle Ferry Kiosk, Les Jardins de la Mer, West Park, St Helier, JE3 3NU.
 T: +44 (0)1534 723 971 (Castle) or +44 (0)1534 634048 (Castle Ferry Kiosk).

 when?
 10am to 5.30pm between early April and late October.
 Closed during the winter.

 £$€¥ Adults £9 (Castle and ferry £11.50); Seniors £8 (£10.50); Children/Students: £6 (£8.50).

-what?
-Jersey was occupied by the Germans on 1 July 1940 (after the British government had decided that they would not try to defend it) and was not liberated until 9 May 1945.
-The German occupation was characterised by the numerous laws introduced on a regular basis, severe food shortages, fear and suspicion, and the forced labour used to buttress Hitler's Atlantic wall.
+The German occupation was characterised by the introduction of numerous penal laws, severe food shortages, widespread fear and suspicion, and the forced labour used to buttress Hitler's Atlantic wall.
 Part of Hitler's defences comprised the Jersey War Tunnels.

 where?
 Jersey War Tunnels, Les Charrières Malorey, St Lawrence, Jersey, Channel Islands JE3 1FU.
 Bus route: 8A.